Jiuzhou Yunjian

 Jiuzhou Yunjian (九州云箭 (China Cloud Arrow)), also known as JZYJ, is a Chinese rocket engine design and production startup based in Beijing.

 Founded in 2017, the company specializes in methalox liquid rocket engines.
-Jiuzhou Yunjian aims to support the burgeoning commercial space sector in China by providing engine technologies for a variety of commercial space launch vehicles.
+Jiuzhou Yunjian aims to support the commercial space sector in China by providing engine technologies for a variety of commercial space launch vehicles.

 History

 Jiuzhou Yunjian was established in 2017.
 In 2018, the company successfully tested the gas-generator, ignitor, and valves for its Lingyun engine.
 According to Chinese media and venture capital firms backing the company, Jiuzhou Yunjian aims to become China's equivalent of Aerojet Rocketdyne, a prominent American aerospace and defense company known for its rocket propulsion systems.

 In 2019, launch startup Linkspace signed a contract with Jiuzhou Yunjian to supply engines for their hopper test vehicles.

 Throughout 2021, the company conducted numerous hot fire tests of its Lingyun and Longyun engines.
 The same year, Jiuzhou Yunjian also signed a contract to provide engines for Rocket Pi's Darwin-1 reusable launch vehicle.
 Additionally, Jiuzhou Yunjian raised more than 100 million RMB in a Series A funding round in 2021.

 In March 2024, Jiuzhou Yunjian delivered Longyun engines to a customer in flight-ready configuration for 10 km and 100 km hop tests.